 • Do you have copies of your pet’s medical records?

-• Did you pack some of your pet’s favorite toys or blankets to make sure the little guy has some familiarity on the road?
+• Did you pack some of your pet’s favorite toys or blankets to provide some comfort during your travels?

 7. Cook at Home